eddiesport/minimal-mistakes/_pages/about.md

 Q. **Whats this blog all about?**

 A. Its not a betting blog, its a data blog.
-Most posts will be a small data analysis, usually sports related, but I'll tackle non-sporting subjects too if I find an interesting data source.
+Most posts will be a brief piece of data analysis, usually on a sports related topic, but I'll tackle non-sporting subjects too if I find an interesting data source.

 Q. **Whats the code for in some of your posts?**

 A. I'm teaching myself Python to help with my data analysis.
-Posts will include all the Python code used for the analysis, so I have a little online portfolio.
+Posts will include all the Python code used in the analysis, so I have a little online portfolio.
 As I progress with Python hopefully the analysis and visualisations in my posts will improve too!
 My posts are originally created as a Jupyter Notebook then converted into a Markdown file for publishing on the blog.

 Q. **This blog visually looks good, how did you create it?**